UBC-iGEM/internal-wiki-2023-24/src/index.md

 ## What should this internal wiki contain?
 This wiki contains everything that lets other members know how other subteams get things running, what other subteams are researching, and the current state of a subteam.

 What differentiates this internal wiki from the master todo list?
-On the master todo list, you can see a task someone in drylab is working on, while in this internal wiki you can read about the progress, current state, and future plans that member (or subteam) has regarding this task.
+On the master todo list, you can see a task someone in dry lab is working on, while in this internal wiki you can read about the progress, current state, and future plans that member (or subteam) has regarding this task.

 On the sidebar you can see all the different categories for each subteam.
 These folders were put here for a reason; they are a one to one correspondence with the required wiki pages for the iGEM competition.
 Create files within these folders when adding your content.
 This internal wiki serves as documentation for every subteam.
 Any content that is related to any of these topics on the sidebar should be here.